fortisq/it_inventory/README.md

 3. Verify that the Stripe webhook is correctly set up and the secret is properly configured.
 4. Ensure your SMTP settings are correct and the email server is accessible.
 5. Check the error logs in the `error.log` and `combined.log` files for any application-specific issues.
+6. Run the test script (`./test.sh`) to verify the installation and configuration.
+7. Check the System Health page in the admin dashboard for any issues with the application or its dependencies.

 ## Contributing